-For both methods counts are entered as PCUs.
+For all methods counts are entered as PCUs.

-3.13.4.1.
-Managing Counts using the Matrix Estimation View Count List as this would imply the Count has been observed to have zero PCU rather than not observed at all.
+4.13.4.1.
+Managing Counts using the Matrix Estimation View Count List

 The Count List can be used to enter and delete counts for the Current Scenario's Traffic Flow Group.
 Movements for which no Count is defined are still shown in the Count list but obviously have no count value.
-A value of zero should not be used for non-existent Counts
+A value of zero should not be used for non-existent Counts as this would imply the Count has been observed to have zero PCU rather than not observed at all.